Foot Care Treatments – Foot Trauma or Injury

 There are two types of tendon injuries:

 1. Intra Tendon tear- this occurs over time due to excess stress or strain on a tendon and poor walking mechanics where the tendons are working over time to align the foot and lower leg.
 This treatment involves immobilization, orthotic management for realignment of the foot when you walk, physical therapy and long term tendonitis can respond with PRP injections.
-If unsuccessful, surgery is needed to repair the tendon.

 2. Rupture- A rupture is seen when the tendon actually breaks in half.
 Usually from trauma such as an object cutting into the foot and slicing a tendon or during sports.
 It is common for an Achilles tendon to rupture in the back of the heel and this is corrected by surgical repair.
 Recovery ranges between three to twelve weeks.